qqqlab/madflight/readme.md

   - `hw` Hardware specific code for STM32, RP2040 and ESP32
 - Most modules are interfaced through a global object, for example the `imu` object has property `imu.gx` which is the current gyro x-axis rate in degrees per second for the selected IMU chip.
 - For a quick overview of the objects, see header `src/madflight/interfaces.h` which defines the module interfaces.
 - The module implementations are in subdirectories of the `src/madflight` directory.
 Here you find the module header file, e.g. `src/madflight/imu/imu.h`.
-There might also be an .ino module test program, e.g. `src/madflight/imu/imu.ino`.
+In the `extras` directory your find test programs for the modules, e.g. `extras/TestMadflight/imu.ino`.
 - The module files are usually header only, that is, the header also includes the implemention.

+<a name="connectsensor"></a>
 ## Connecting the IMU Sensor

 SPI sensor: (highly recommended over I2C)